yahyachughtai/WeatherApp/README.md

-# Weather what's up? idk you tell me App
+# Weather what's up? idk you tell me.
+Really?
+Is that what you want?
+App